 For example, can you keep your K-Cups in your garage?
 What about your basement?

 K-Cup Garage Storage

-The garage is a place to keep many things, and depending on what’s in there, and the proximity to your K-Cups, storing the Keurig coffee pods here may or may not be a wise idea.
+The garage is a place to keep many things, and depending on what’s in there, and the proximity to your K-Cups, storing the Keurig coffee pods near here may or may not be a wise idea.